emmeowzing/HqO/README.md

 * `terraform/` - used to manage state and aid in testing these Helm charts on a cluster.
 * `website/` - hosts a `Dockerfile` I've used to customize `httpd` with TLS/HTTPS enabled (keys intentionally included, since they may be retrieved from the publicly-accessible container image on [Docker Hub](https://hub.docker.com/r/bjd2385/httpd-mod) anyways, and this is only for testing, without a CA).

-These solutions have been tested on a local Minikube cluster and a remote EKS cluster running K8s [v1.19](https://kubernetes.io/releases/).
+These solutions have been tested on a local Minikube cluster, and a remote EKS cluster running K8s [v1.19](https://kubernetes.io/releases/).
+Additionally, I'd like to point out that I've tested with [Terraform v1.0.2](terraform/terraform.tf#L14), so you may need to switch to a more recent version with `tfswitch`, if you're using an earlier version.

 ### Notes for running locally on Minikube